huda-alzahabi/Safely/README.md

 <img id="project-philosophy" src="./readme/title2.svg"/>

 > Safely is a medical app built to facilitate patients' lives.
-Safely is more than just a random medical app; it stores your medical records and directs you to the nearest hospitals to your location, wherever you are.
+Safely is more than just a random medical app; it is multi language, multi theme , and it stores your medical records and directs you to the nearest hospitals, wherever you are.

 ### User Stories